 Student lists and directories, including lists with addresses and telephone numbers are not published.
 Lists of students’ names and addresses are released to outside agencies under the provisions of the Wisconsin Public Records Law.
 Military branches of service may receive student list information of currently enrolled students as per Solomon Amendment.
 A Solomon Amendment request must be in writing stating that the information requested is for ‘recruitment purposes only.’

 Record Review Process

 INSPECTING EDUCATIONAL RECORD

-Students may inspect their own educational record by contacting the Student Record’s Office.
-The Student Record’s Office will expeditiously honor the student’s request.
-After the student has been identified, the Student Records Office may permit the student to review the contents of their education record while the student remains in the office.
-The Student Records Manager will be in attendance and explain the various educational record elements to the student.
+Students may inspect their own educational record by contacting the Registrar’s Office.
+The Registrar’s Office will expeditiously honor the student’s request.
+After the student has been identified, the Registrar’s Office may permit the student to review the contents of their education record while the student remains in the office.
+The Registrar will be in attendance and explain the various educational record elements to the student.
 Students will be informed that all contents of the educational record are the property of Moraine Park Technical College and that they are not authorized to unilaterally remove materials from, add materials to or copy records themselves.

 The student may insert a statement in their record to explain any such material from the student’s point of view.
 The student may also make a formal request to challenged information contained in the education record.